jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-04-11-mobula6-emuflight-setup-guide/index.md

 <div style="text-align: center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/INYdY-2tP9E?rel=0" frameBorder="0" allowFullScreen title="Happymodel Mobula6 - review, binding, complete setup, JESC 48 kHz MOD | BEST WHOOP WINTER 2020"></iframe>
 </div> -->

+### <span id="what-is-emuflight">❔ What is EmuFlight?</span>

+[EmuFlight][4] is a Betaflight fork, that implements some more opinionated features and some people claim that it really improves how their quads fly out of the box on stock config.
+I hear that even more regarding small micro drones.

+I'm not gonna try to convince you to move your entire fleet to EmuFlight (and I'm definitely not going to do that myself) but I figured it might be interesting to try out and experiment with, and the Mobula6 is in many ways the perfect candidate to do that.

+If you want to learn more about EmuFlight I recommend watching [Joshua Bardwell's interview with Kevin Plaizier][5].

+### <span id="what-is-project-mockingbird" class="offset-top-nav">❔ What is Project Mockingbird?</span>

+As far as Project Mockingbird goes, it claims to deliver the best angle mode config for your brushed whoops.
+Project Mockingbird can be setup with Betaflight as well (EmuFlight is not a requirement), it's basically a bunch of configuration to make your whoops fly even more awesome.

+Project Mockingbird is strictly a whoop / micro drone project.
+You can join the community in their [Facebook group][7].

 ### 🔽 Download Emuflight and config files